Gary Waterfall

 Air Vice Marshal Gary Martin Waterfall, CBE (born 7 January 1967) is a retired senior Royal Air Force officer and formerly Chief of Staff (Operations) in the Permanent Joint Headquarters.

+He has also been Officer Commanding of 2248 (Rutland) Sqn Air Training Corps since the first of September 2009.
 From July 2014 to April 2016, he was Air Officer Commanding No. 1 Group.